-Resource attributes Description LastOnline Indicates the system name on which the resource was last online.
-This attribute is set by VCS. (system use only) Type and dimension: string-scalarDefault: Not applicable MonitorMethod Specifies the monitoring method that the agent uses to monitor the resource: (system use only) Traditional-Poll-based resource monitoring IMF-Intelligent resource monitoring See "About resource monitoring" on page 41.
+Resource attributes Description LastOnline (system use only) Indicates the system name on which the resource was last online.
+This attribute is set by VCS. ■ Type and dimension: string-scalar ■ Default: Not applicable MonitorMethod (system use only) Specifies the monitoring method that the agent uses to monitor the resource: Traditional-Poll-based resource monitoring IMF-Intelligent resource monitoring See "About resource monitoring" on page 43.
 Type and dimension: string-scalar Default: Traditional MonitorOnly (system use only) Indicates if the resource can be brought online or taken offline.
 If set to 0, resource can be brought online or taken offline.
 If set to 1, resource can only be monitored.
-(2) 22222 222 2223, Note: This attribute can only be affected by the command hagrp -freeze. ■ Type and dimension: boolean-scalar ■ Default: 0 MonitorTimeStats (system use only) Valid keys are Average and TS.
+Note: This attribute can only be affected by the command hagrp -freeze.
+Type and dimension: boolean-scalar Default: 0 MonitorTimeStats (system use only) Valid keys are Average and TS.
 Average is the average time taken by the monitor function over the last Frequency number of monitor cycles.
-TS is the timestamp indicating when the engine updated the resource's Average value. ■ Type and dimension: string-association ■ Default: Average = 0 TS = "" Name Contains the actual name of the resource. (system use only) Type and dimension: string-scalarDefault: Not applicable.
-Path (system use only) Set to 1 to identify a resource as a member of a path in the dependency tree to be taken offline on a specific system after a resource faults. (-,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, ■ Type and dimension: boolean-scalar ■ Default: 0 Probed (system use only) Indicates whether the state of the resource has been determined by the agent by running the monitor function. (of stem use only) Type and dimension: boolean-scalarDefault: 0
+TS is the timestamp indicating when the engine updated the resource's Average value. ■ Type and dimension: string-association ■ Default: Average = 0 TS = "" Name (system use only) Contains the actual name of the resource.
+Type and dimension: string-scalar Default: Not applicable.
+Path (system use only) Set to 1 to identify a resource as a member of a path in the dependency tree to be taken offline on a specific system after a resource faults.
+Type and dimension: boolean-scalar Default: 0 Probed (system use only) Indicates whether the state of the resource has been determined by the agent by running the monitor function. ■ Type and dimension: boolean-scalar ■ Default: 0